chef/chef-web-docs/chef_master/source/data_collection_ha.rst

 .. important:: Previous step: `Setup Data Collection </data_collection.html>`__

-To configure front-end servers in your HA cluster to send their object data, first configure a Chef server for `data collection </data_collection.html>`__ and ensure that the ``fqdn`` field in all of your front-end Chef server ``/etc/opscode/chef-server.rb`` files are the same.
+To configure front-end servers in your HA cluster to send their object data, first configure a Chef Infra Server for `data collection </data_collection.html>`__ and ensure that the ``fqdn`` field in all of your front-end Chef Infra Server ``/etc/opscode/chef-server.rb`` files are the same.

 The following example sets the ``fqdn`` field to ``"my-chef-server.mycompany.com"`` in two front-end servers.